dkarlovi/dkarlovi.github.io/content/articles/2024/01/22/boring-production/boring-production.md

 - boring
 ---

-Were you ever crossing a large bridge and, while crossing, tried to freeze-frame yourself there and erase the whole bridge in your mind?
+Have you ever imagined what would happen if the bridge you were crossing suddenly disappeared?
-You're suspended in midair, and you're trying to imagine what would happen if the bridge wasn't there.
+You're suspended in midair, and you're trying to imagine what would happen if the bridge was not there.

 You'd fall, of course.

 But you don't.
 The bridge is there, it was there yesterday, and it will almost 100% be there tomorrow, with cars, trucks and trains crossing it safely, even in the worst weather conditions.
-That's so **outrageously impressive** it should make you want to get out as soon as you cross the bridge, turn around and clap your palms off to the majesty that is that bridge's existence.
+That's so impressive it should make you want to get out as soon as you cross any bridge, turn around and applaud your palms off to the majesty of its existence.

-The bridge also really wants to fall down!
+It takes a lot of effort to keep a bridge standing!
 It wants to fall down all by itself, and it **especially** wants to fall down when you use it, doubly so after the holiday season.

 Yet, there it stands, we just use it and move on like it's nothing, except we basically levitated across a river.

-## A bridge too far gone
+Bridges are magic.

+## What is this, a bolt for ants?

 This is a stainless steel bolt.